 Haiti Earthquake: RNAV Support

-On Jan 12, 2010 the massive 7.0 magnitude earthquake hit Haiti and severely damaged the airport facilities in Port-au-Prince.
-The airport was temporarily shut down immediately following the earthquake, but reopened for military, humanitarian and private flights only.
+On Jan 12, 2010, the massive 7.0 magnitude earthquake hit Haiti and severely damaged the airport facilities in Port-au-Prince.
+The airport was temporarily shut down immediately following the earthquake, but reopened for the military, humanitarian and private flights only.
 Since the ground-based Navigation Aids were damaged or destroyed, the airport’s capacity to handle flights was greatly reduced and was limited only to RNAV Support aircraft that did not require air traffic control assistance.
 The Port-au-Prince airport runways were operational but normal control tower activities had limited authorization capability for incoming flights – which made the logistics of bringing rescue and relief teams and supplies extremely challenging.

 Since all of the ground navigation aids were destroyed or compromised at the Haiti airport, conventional instrument approach procedures were unusable.
 This made it necessary for aircrews to fly into the Port-au-Prince (MTPP) and Santo Domingo (MDSD) airports using Area Navigation (RNAV) GPS Instrument approach procedures.
 AeroNavData was included on an inquiry from the Department of the Navy asking who in the DoD Aeronautical Community might have GPS procedures for Haiti operations, as they currently only had “conventional” VOR and NDB procedures for the airport, and not RNAV GPS procedures.
-Since AeroNavData had the needed AIP and knew they could assist, they contacted Air Force Flight Standards to suggest coding the procedure and deliver them to the National Geospatial-Intelligence Agency (NGA), for all branches of military and first responder teams to have access to the needed procedures and begin flying their relief efforts.
+Since AeroNavData had the needed AIP and knew they could assist, they contacted Air Force Flight Standards to suggest coding the procedure and deliver them to the National Geospatial-Intelligence Agency (NGA), for all branches of the military and first responder teams to have access to the needed procedures and begin flying their relief efforts.